Amblyomma triste

 Distribution

-to South America: Venezuela, Argentina, Brazil, Colombia, Peru, and Uruguay.
+Native to South America: Venezuela, Argentina, Brazil, Colombia, Peru, and Uruguay.
 Documented in North America from Cochise and Santa Cruz Counties, Arizona, and Brewster and Jeff Davis Counties, Texas; also detected in import cattle from Mexican states of Coahuila, Durango, and Sonora.

 Diet

-Obligate blood-feeder on vertebrate . and feed on guinea pigs, chickens, rats, rabbits, wild mice, dogs, and capybaras. feed on dogs, capybaras, and rabbits.
+Obligate blood-feeder on vertebrate .
+Larvae and nymphs feed on guinea pigs, chickens, rats, rabbits, wild mice, dogs, and capybaras. feed on dogs, capybaras, and rabbits.
 In natural settings, has been documented parasitizing marsh deer (Blastocerus dichotomus).

 Host Associations